 What you will find though (especially for the burgeoning or developing cinephile) is that the library contains many of the all-time great films from many of the finest filmmakers in history.
 These include noted classics from Kurosawa ( Seven Samurai, Rashomon, Yojimbo), Bergman (Persona, Seventh Seal), Fellini ( 8 1/2, Amacord) and many many more.

-For the more experienced film lovers who may have already seen some of the more famous films, Filmstruck offers deep cuts and lesser known films from a director’s catalogue as well.
+For the more experienced film lovers who may have already seen some of the more famous films, Filmstruck offers deep cuts and lesser-known films from a director’s catalog as well.
 Here you can find the extended episodic cut of Scenes From A Marriage and the debut features of many notable filmmakers like Guillermo Del Toro (Cronos), The Coens (Blood Simple), Ridley Scott (The Duellists).
 In this regard Filmstruck is effective at filling in some of the gaps in your movie knowledge whether that be East Asian films (Ozu, Kar-Wai, Yang), European (Tarkovsky, Kaurismaki, Tati) or otherwise.
 No matter what stage you are currently at in your exploration of film, Filmstruck offers a diverse selection for you to further that journey.

 In addition to the expansive library, your subscription also includes access to special features like bonus scenes, commentary from the cast and crew and video essays from renowned scholars like David Bordwell and Tony Zhou (of Youtube’s Every Frame a Painting).
 These serve to deepen your knowledge of the cinematic language and its process as well as provide insight into the depths of the art form – an invaluable resource of developing filmmakers, scholars and enthusiasts alike.